 Davey Lee Armstrong came from the same Tacoma Boys Club as Gold Medalist Leo Randolph.
 Armstrong placed 5th in the 1976 Olympics; his professional career never lived up to the expectations that were set for him.
 Armstrong had also been a member of the 1972 Olympic team.

 Meldrick Taylor was beaten at the American Olympic trials.
 Taylor lost to Andrew Minsker, who then went on to win the trials.
 However, Taylor came back to beat Minsker twice back-to-back to earn the spot in the Olympic box-offs.
 In the Olympics Taylor was flawless winning the Gold Medal handily.
 Taylor had an exceptional career, winning a World Title by beating the always tough Buddy McGirt.
 Taylor was never quite the same after losing controversially to Julio Cesar Chavez in 1990.

 Verdict – 1984 Taylor takes this handily.

-Pernell Whitaker had an extensive amateur career of over 200 fights, winning over 90 percent of those fights.
-His toughest competition of the ’80s came from two-time Olympic Gold medalist Ángel Herrera Vera of Cuba.
-Whitaker lost the final of the World Championships 1982 to Herrera.
+Pernell Whitaker had an extensive amateur career of over 200 fights, winning over 90 per cent of those fights.
+His most challenging competition of the ’80s came from two-time Olympic Gold medalist Ángel Herrera Vera of Cuba.
+Whitaker lost the final of the World Championships in 1982 to Herrera.
 Whitaker came back to beat him four other times, notably in the final of the Pan American Games.
 So even though Herrera didn’t compete in the Olympics, I think it is safe to assume Whitaker would have beaten him.
 As a pro Whitaker was one of the greatest fighters in boxing history.